KaoruTeranishi/EncryptedControl/README.md

 1. T. Elgamal, "A public key cryptosystem and a signature scheme based on discrete logarithms," in CRYPTO, vol. 196, 1984, pp. 10–18.
 1. K. Kogiso and T. Fujita, "Cyber-security enhancement of networked control systems using homomorphic encryption," in IEEE Conference on Decision and Control, 2015, pp. 6836–6843.
 1. K. Teranishi, N. Shimada, and K. Kogiso, "Stability analysis and dynamic quantizer for controller encryption," in IEEE Conference on Decision and Control, 2019, pp. 7184-7189.
-1. K. Teranishi, J. Ueda, and K. Kogiso, "Event-triggered approach to increasing sampling period of encrypted control systems," IFAC World Congress, 2020. (accepted)
+1. K. Teranishi, J. Ueda, and K. Kogiso, "Event-triggered approach to increasing sampling period of encrypted control systems," IFAC World Congress, 2020.
-1. K. Teranishi, N. Shimada, and K. Kogiso, "Stability-guaranteed dynamic ElGamal cryptosystem for encrypted control systems," IET Control Theory & Applications. (to appear)
+1. K. Teranishi, N. Shimada, and K. Kogiso, "Stability-guaranteed dynamic ElGamal cryptosystem for encrypted control systems," IET Control Theory & Applications. (in press)

 # Paillier encryption
 [Paillier encryption](https://en.wikipedia.org/wiki/Paillier_cryptosystem) is additive homomorphic encryption, which allows to compute addition in ciphertext.